princegupta0701/Online-Examination-System-MERN-Stack/README.md

 	9. By Default Admin emailid: "admin@test.com", Password: "admin" .

-# ScreenShots Of The Project
+# ScreenShots Of The Project:-

 ## 1. Login Page